 I may receive a commission if you purchase through links in this post.
 I am not a doctor; please consult your practitioner before changing your supplement or healthcare regimen.

-One way to make egg-less quiche is with sprouted nuts or seeds, and no cheese or dairy.
+One way to make egg-less quiche is with soaked nuts or seeds, and no cheese or dairy.
 This way both my kids with different allergies can have the same meal.
 Certainly you can add cheese if it’s tolerated.
-I soak my nuts first, to reduce phytates.
+I soak my nuts first, to reduce phytic acid.
 It’s an easy overnight process which takes less than 5 minutes.
 (See the how-to below in the Recipe Notes section.)

 Because it’s spring and I’m using produce that’s local, this lovely creamy hot savory treat is filled with mushrooms and asparagus.
 Certainly, if anything is flexible, it’s a quiche.
 So if you want to fill yours with veggies that you have, go for it!
 Just saute them a bit first and they’re good to go.